- What can a disclosure under PIDA be about?

 - your supervisor

-- the designated officer for your organization (each government organization covered by PIDA has a designated officer)
+- the designated officer for your organization (each public body covered by PIDA has a designated officer)

 A list of designated officers for provincial government departments is maintained on the Civil Service Commission's website at: